Straw Rockets Activity for Kids (Free Rocket Printable)

 With just a few supplies, you can launch a paper rocket at home!
 This straw rocket activity is super fun for your aspiring astronauts and only takes a few minutes to make.

 Rainy days in SoCal are rare.
 And I have to admit, I am spoiled with the weather.
-I don’t even check the weather anymore, so imagine my surprise when I opened the door and saw the rain coming from the sky.
+I don’t even check the weather anymore, so imagine my surprise when I opened the door and saw rain coming down.

 Okay, I guess no parks today.
 What to do indoors with my kid so they don’t turn the house upside down?

 The straw rocket activity is super easy and quick to set up.
-You probably already have all the materials necessary in the house (there are not many).
+You probably already have all the necessary materials in the house (there aren’t many).
 And the kids love blasting the rockets!

 How to Make Straw Rockets